kb789/HTML-and-CSS-Projects/README.md

 ## Introduction

-This repository will include projects created for the Tech Academy's HTML and CSS class.
+This repository includes projects created for the Tech Academy's HTML and CSS class.